• Nav Social Menu

 • DIY Gifts

-You are here: Home / COOK / Easy Pierogi Casserole Recipe
+You are here: Home / COOK / Easy Pierogi Lasagna Casserole Recipe

-Filed Under: Casseroles, COOK Tagged With: casserole, pierogi
+Filed Under: COOK, Casseroles, Pasta Tagged With: casserole, perogy, pierogi, pierogy

 This lasagna-style pierogi casserole takes the flavours of pierogis and puts them into a dish that’s quick and easy to make!
-It is a family favorite and the most popular post on my blog!
+It is a family favorite and we serve it all the time.

 Do you like pierogis as much as we do?
 They’re so tasty but can be a lot of work to make from scratch.
-This recipe takes away all that work but keeps all the delicious flavor!
+This lazy pierogi casserole recipe takes away all that extra work but keeps all the delicious flavor!
+You can even make this a vegetarian meal with one simple substitution.
+Find out more below!

 Easy Pierogi Casserole